 “When I was last there, there was water pouring through the ceiling from a burst pipe.
 Of course, Hjördis is having a marvellous time redecorating.”

 Hjördis remained in France and Switzerland as her 1981 drifted by, while David flew back to the United States for his second visit of the year.
-As well as calling in on Jamie, he still insisted on helping his publishers push his new book, despite their worries about him over-exerting.
-This included another TV chat show appearance, this time with Dick Cavett.
+As well as calling in on Jamie, David still insisted on helping his publishers push his new book, despite their worries about him over-exerting.
+The trip included another TV chat show appearance, this time with Dick Cavett.

 According to Charles Francisco: “The media reported that David found it necessary to call on several doctors during his November stay in New York.
 He couldn’t avoid the reporters’ questions because he was walking with a noticeable limp.
 He shrugged off the problem by saying the doctors thought it was a ‘pinched nerve’, but many newspapers added: ‘It goes back to wounds sustained by Niven in WW2.'”

 The Millionaires’ Squadron

 Before returning to Switzerland and its looming mountains, David stayed with friends William Buckley in Connecticut, and Loel Guinness in Mexico.
 Guinness was an old wartime friend, who had been leader of 601 Squadron (known as ‘The Millionaires’ Squadron’) from May 1940, based at RAF Tangmere in West Sussex for The Battle of Britain.

 In 1940 David often visited his 601 Squadron friends at their adopted club / pub ‘The Ship’ in nearby Bosham.
 According to Tom Moulson’s book ‘The Millionaires’ Squadron, The Remarkable Story of 601 Squadron‘: “It was here that he met his future wife, Primula Susan Rollo, who was serving with 601 as a WAAF.”
 [A third variation on how the Nivens first met.]